 In addition to the courses listed, at designated points in their programs of study students are required to complete with a passing grade a seminar course.
-Students must complete the Junior Seminar the quarter in which they finish the Associate's degree program.
+Students must complete the E320 Junior Seminar the quarter in which they finish the Associate's degree requirements to graduate from an Associate's degree program.

 Credit totals do not include Foundation Courses.
-Students must either demonstrate mastery of the subject matter in Foundation Courses through a Rasmussen College entrance placement exam or by successful completion of Foundation Courses.
+Students must demonstrate mastery of the subject matter in Foundation Courses through a Rasmussen College entrance placement exam, approved exemption based on previously completed coursework, or by successful completion of Foundation Courses.